Contents

 - Help your child to maintain a healthy weight

-In a children asthma attack, the children’s lungs get inflamed due to exposure to triggers such as pollen, mite, cockroach and fumes.
-There are certain symptoms to diagnose asthma like shortness of breathing, chest pain, wheezing, coughing, fatigue, and trouble sleeping.
-The following causes arise the children’s pediatric asthma as airway infections, allergens, irritants, exercise, and stress.
+In a child’s asthma attack, the children’s lungs get inflamed due to exposure to triggers such as pollen, mite, cockroach, and fumes.
+There are certain symptoms to diagnose asthma like shortness of breath, chest pain, wheezing, coughing, fatigue, and trouble sleeping.
+The following causes arise the children’s pediatric asthma airway infections, allergens, irritants, exercise, and stress.
 The risk factors that trigger a child’s asthma attack are family history, low weight, passive smoking, and nasal allergy.
-Child physical exam, questions about family history and specific tests can diagnose the children’s asthma.
-The treatment includes short-term medicines and long-term medicines to treat the children’s asthma attack and control asthma symptoms.
-Some delivery devices as inhaler and preventive measures also play a vital role in controlling the asthma attack.
+Child physical exams, questions about family history, and specific tests can diagnose children’s asthma.
+The treatment includes short-term medicines and long-term medicines to treat the children’s asthma attacks and control asthma symptoms.
+Some delivery devices such as inhalers and preventive measures also play a vital role in controlling asthma attack.